shlomnissan/vglx-starter/README.md

 cmake --build . --config Debug
 ```

 On Windows, the VGLX DLL must be located next to the executable.
-The CMake script included in this template handles the copy automatically if VGLX was installed using the official installer.
+The CMake script included in this template handles copying the DLL automatically.

-### Running

 After a successful build, run the executable.
 You should see a rotating cube.
 If the application launches and the cube animates, your VGLX installation is working correctly.
-If VGLX was installed with ImGui you should also see a stats panel in the top-right corner.

 ### Troubleshooting